overextended/overextended.github.io/docs/ox_core/Vehicle/Server/index.md

 ## Ox.GetVehicle

-Return an instance of CVehicle for the given entity.
+Return an instance of OxVehicle for the given entity.

 ```lua
 local vehicle = Ox.GetVehicle(entity)